Jōdo Shinshū: Tannishō

-The Tannishō is a 13th-century book of recorded sayings attributed to Shinran, transcribed with commentary by Yuien-bo, a disciple of Shinran.
-The word Tannishō is a phrase which means "A record [of the words of Shinran] set down in lamentation over departures from his [Shinran's] teaching".
-While it is a short text, it is one of the most popular because practitioners see Shinran in a more informal setting.
+The Tannishō (Record in Lament of Divergences) is a 13th-century book of recorded sayings attributed to Shinran, transcribed with commentary by Yuien-bo, a disciple of Shinran.
+While it is a short text, it is very popular because practitioners see Shinran in a more informal setting.
 For centuries, the text was almost unknown to the majority of Shin Buddhists.
 In the 15th century, Rennyo, Shinran's descendant, wrote of it, "This writing is an important one in our tradition.
-It should not be indiscriminately shown to anyone who lacks the past karmic good".
+It should not be indiscriminately shown to anyone who lacks the past karmic good."
 Rennyo Shonin's personal copy of the Tannishō is the earliest extant copy.
 Kiyozawa Manshi (1863–1903) revitalized interest in the Tannishō, which indirectly helped to bring about the Ohigashi schism of 1962.

 In Japanese culture

 Earlier schools of Buddhism that came to Japan, including Tendai and Shingon Buddhism, gained acceptance because of honji suijaku practices.
 For example, a kami could be seen as a manifestation of a bodhisattva.
 It is common even to this day to have Shinto shrines within the grounds of Buddhist temples.

 By contrast, Shinran had distanced Jōdo Shinshū from Shinto because he believed that many Shinto practices contradicted the notion of reliance on Amitābha.
 However, Shinran taught that his followers should still continue to worship and express gratitude to kami, other buddhas, and bodhisattvas despite the fact that Amitābha should be the primary buddha that Pure Land believers focus on.
 Furthermore, under the influence of Rennyo and other priests, Jōdo Shinshū later fully accepted honji suijaku beliefs and the concept of kami as manifestations of Amida Buddha and other buddhas and bodhisattvas.

 Jōdo Shinshū traditionally had an uneasy relationship with other Buddhist schools because it discouraged the majority of traditional Buddhist practices except for the nembutsu.
 Relations were particularly hostile between the Jōdo Shinshū and Nichiren Buddhism.
 On the other hand, newer Buddhist schools in Japan, such as Zen, tended to have a more positive relationship and occasionally shared practices, although this is still controversial.
 In popular lore, Rennyo, the 8th Head Priest of the Hongan-ji sect, was good friends with the famous Zen master Ikkyū.

 Jōdo Shinshū drew much of its support from lower social classes in Japan who could not devote the time or education to other esoteric Buddhist practices or merit-making activities.